Your Child's Development: 15 Months

 Communication and Language Skills

-- indicates what he or she wants by pulling, pointing, or grunting
+- indicates what they want by pulling, pointing, or grunting

-- says 3-5 words (in addition to "mama" and "dada") and uses them correctly
+- says 3–5 words (besides "mama" and "dada") and uses them correctly

-- can point to a body part when asked ("Where's your nose?")
+- points to a body part when asked ("Where's your nose?")

 Movement and Physical Development

 - squats to pick something up

 - drinks from a cup

 - make marks or scribbles with crayon on paper

 Social and Emotional Development